urakymzhan/Adding-React-Router/README.md

 export default PLACESDetails;
 ```

 The code above is just like the other components you've made.
-One small change is at the top you've imported `sfPLACES-data.js`.
+One small change is at the top you've imported `PLACES-data.js`.

-Inside the function you defined a variable: `id` and set the value to `props.match.params`.
+Inside the function you defined a variable: `id` and set the value to `useParams()`.

-`const { id } = props.match.params // Location index`
+`const { id } = useParams() // Location index`

 On the next line you're using the `id` to get the data for the location at the index.
 Using deconstruction we can break object at that index down into: `images`, `title`, `desc`, `hours`, `features`, and `geo` coordinates.